qlik-oss/corectl/docs/corectl_app_import.md

 ## corectl app import

-Import the specified app into the engine
+Import the specified app into the engine, returns the ID of the created app

 ### Synopsis

-Import the specified app into the engine
+Import the specified app into the engine, returns the ID of the created app

 ```
 corectl app import [flags]